Temperature-Enhanced Coercive Field by Chiral Molecules

-Central to our findings is the chiral-induced spin selectivity (CISS) effect\textemdash an empirical phenomenon revealing a strong interaction between electron spin and molecular chirality, even at room temperature \cite{naaman2012chiral, naaman2019chiral, bloom2024chiral}.
+The chiral-induced spin selectivity (CISS) effect\textemdash is an empirical phenomenon revealing a strong interaction between electron spin and molecular chirality, even at room temperature \cite{naaman2012chiral, naaman2019chiral, bloom2024chiral}.
 The strong spin-chirality coupling due to CISS \cite{ziv2019afm, safari2024enantioselective} allows for achiral magnetic minerals to function as chiral reagents for chemical reactions, which can be controlled by electron spin \cite{banerjee2018separation, bloom2020asymmetric, metzger2021dynamic}.
+Concurrently, the reciprocal nature of this effect was demonstrated by showing that chiral molecules can induce magnetization on magnetic thin films \cite{ozturk2023magnetization, kapon2023magneto,ben2017magnetization} and locally change the magnetic anisotropy of thin films \cite{sun2024colossal,moharana2025chiral}(\autoref{Intro}a).
 Although various independent measurements confirm CISS-related effects, a complete microscopic understanding of CISS remains an ongoing challenge \cite{evers2022theory}.
 Notably, recent theoretical work by Fransson emphasizes the role of electron correlations in explaining the high levels of spin-polarization observed in experiments \cite{fransson2019chirality}.

 Additionally, the effect of temperature on CISS through electron-phonon interactions presents an intriguing complexity \cite{bloom2024chiral, kim2023chiral, fransson2020vibrational}, with experimental results showing trends that appear incompatible with each other \cite{das2022temperature, qian2022chiral, alwan2023temperature, yang2023real}.
 This complexity is partly due to the fact that temperature also affects the material and molecular properties involved, complicating efforts to isolate the CISS component of the observed effects.
-Moreover, as our previous findings indicate that spin-chirality interactions may play a role in life’s homochirality in natural settings, we must consider temperature as an environmental variable given its significant variability in natural environments.
-To address these challenges, we examined the temperature dependence of chirality-induced avalanche magnetization in chiral RAO crystals on magnetic surfaces stable within our temperature range (\autoref{Intro}).
+To address these challenges, we examined the temperature dependence of chirality-induced avalanche magnetization in chiral ribose-aminooxazoline (RAO) crystals on magnetic surfaces stable within our temperature range (\autoref{Intro}).
+RAO is a conglomerate-forming central RNA and DNA precursor of prebiotic relevance, characterized by high thermodynamic stability and a well-established crystal structure, and it exhibits strong spin-dependent interactions with magnetic surfaces \cite{springsteen2004selective, patel2015common, powner2009synthesis, xu2020selective, ozturk2023crystallization}.